 For development to occur in this north area, streets, sewers, water, electric lines and other infrastructure will need to be installed.
 These specific costs are being identified and the City and owners are negotiating an annexation agreement.
-While that agreement will be brought forward at the time of annexation, it is important to note that the City will likely incur some portion of the costs for the grading and paving of a portion of Grant Avenue.
-However, the bulk of the costs for sewer, water, and some off-site improvements will be borne by the developing property owners.
+While that agreement will be brought forward at the time of annexation, it is important to note that the City will likely incur some costs for the grading and paving of a portion of Grant Avenue.
+The bulk of the costs for sewer, water, adjacent intersection improvements, and street lighting will be borne by the benefitting property owners.

 Ames has adopted an Urban Fringe Plan that has the backing of Story County and the City of Gilbert.
 The Plan anticipates a follow-up agreement that would describe a process for amending that Plan.
 The development of that agreement has been delayed.
 However, City staff has been in discussion with representatives of those jurisdictions and is seeking their acquiescence in the proposed amendment.
-Letters from both jurisdictions are attached, and neither jurisdiction is opposed to the proposed changes.
+To date, no comment has been received.

-Goal No. 6 - It is the goal of Ames to increase the supply of housing and to provide a wider range of housing choices.
+Goal No. 6-It is the goal of Ames to increase the supply of housing and to provide a wider range of housing choices.

-Objectives.
-In increasing housing opportunities, Ames seeks the following objectives.
+- Objectives.
+In increasing housing opportunities, Ames seeks the following objectives. - 6.D.

-6.D.
 Ames seeks to make housing ownership and rental more available and accessible through relieving the current constraints to land supply/availability.
 Relief is sought through increasing the supply of land by the following means: (1) releasing lands for development that are currently controlled by institutions; (2) annexing new lands; and (3) expediting development by targeting areas for public and private cooperative efforts